c7tincu/euh.js/README.md

 There are obviously fewer keystrokes required than for typing, say, `console`.

-Anywhay, if for some particular reason you don’t agree with my naming choice, you can do something like `var whatever = ø.noConflict();`, and use `whatever` from there on.
+Anyway, if for some particular reason you don’t agree with my naming choice, you can do something like `var whatever = ø.noConflict();`, and use `whatever` from there on.